 However, Bangladesh has a Cross Elasticity of demand of 0.32.
-Therefore a 10% rise in food prices would cause a 3.2% fall in demand.
+Therefore a 10% rise in food prices would cause a 3.2% fall in demand for education

 The highest cross elasticity of demand is for recreation.
 Recreation is what we would call a luxury good.
 If income falls, we can lose spending on recreation because it is not essential.

-It’s a good example of how rising food prices will have much different effects in different countries.
+It’s a good example of how rising food prices will have different effects in alternative countries.
 When food prices rise in the UK, it is an inconvenience.
 When food prices rise in developing countries, it makes families rearrange their whole budget.